alexminnaar/alexminnaar.github.io/_posts/2019-03-05-cuda-kmeans.md

 categories:
 ---

 This blog post will cover a [CUDA C implementation of the K-means clustering algorithm](https://github.com/alexminnaar/cuKMeans).
-K-means clustering is a <i>hard</i> clustering algorithm which means that each datapoint is assigned to one cluster (rather than multiple clusters with different probabilities).
+K-means clustering is a <i>hard clustering</i> algorithm which means that each datapoint is assigned to one cluster (rather than multiple clusters with different probabilities).
 The algorithm starts with random cluster assignments and iterates between two steps

 <ol style="margin-left: 20px">
   <li style="font-size:19px">Assigning datapoints to clusters based on the closest centroid (by some distance metric).</li>